bharathgs/Awesome-pytorch-list/README.md

 69. [Deep Learning with PyTorch](https://www.manning.com/books/deep-learning-with-pytorch): Deep Learning with PyTorch teaches you how to implement deep learning algorithms with Python and PyTorch, the book includes a case study: building an algorithm capable of detecting malignant lung tumors using CT scans.
 70. [Serverless Machine Learning in Action with PyTorch and AWS](https://www.manning.com/books/serverless-machine-learning-in-action): Serverless Machine Learning in Action is a guide to bringing your experimental PyTorch machine learning code to production using serverless capabilities from major cloud providers like AWS, Azure, or GCP.
 71. [LabML NN](https://github.com/lab-ml/nn): A collection of PyTorch implementations of neural networks architectures and algorithms with side-by-side notes.
+72. [Run your PyTorch Example Fedarated with Flower](https://github.com/adap/flower/tree/main/examples/pytorch_from_centralized_to_federated): This example demonstrates how an already existing centralized PyTorch machine learning project can be federated with Flower.
+A Cifar-10 dataset is used together with a convolutional neural network (CNN).

 ## Paper implementations